 If you notice any of the above symptoms in your growing infant or child, you should take them to the doctor as soon as possible.
 Childbirth injury claims, like all personal injury claims, must be filed within a certain period to succeed.
 This period is referred to as the statute of limitations.

-Find the Right West Virginia Birth Injury Lawyers.
+Find the Right Charleston Birth Injury Lawyers.
 Right now.

 If you know a child who may have suffered from a birth injury, there is no time to waste.
 At DiPiero Simmons McGinley & Bastress, PLLC, our team of experienced Charleston birth injury lawyers represents medical malpractice birth injury victims and their families throughout the entire state of West Virginia.
 Contact us today for a free consultation and evaluation of your claim.